mcmah309/containeryard/README.md

 ## Why Use Container Yard Over Nix Flakes

 Nix flakes guarantees reproducibility at the cost of developer flexibility.
 Container Yard is decentralized, allowing users to easily use different package managers and upstreams.
 As such, Container Yard sacrifices some reproducibility guarantees and gains complete developer flexibility.

+Container Yard is also built on familiar developer tools - Containerfiles and Tera templates.

 ## Module Repositories